-Salcedo weekend market rates are more expensive compared to ordinary local markets, but you’re guaranteed to love the cozy & laid-back vibe in this place.
-It’s a favorite breakfast place of locals residing in Makati as well.
+The prices here are more expensive compared to ordinary local markets, but you’re guaranteed to love the cozy & laid-back vibe in this place.

-The Philippines presents amazing sunsets.
-One popular spot where you can enjoy a sunset view is in Manila Bay.
-Take a walk along Roxas Boulevard or enjoy a drink in one of the bars in the area, such as Sofitel Manila’s Sunset Bar or Bayleaf Hotel’s Sky Deck View Bar which is on a rooftop within Intramuros.
+There are plenty of spots good for sunset watching.
+Find a good spot along the baywalk in Mall of Asia or ride the ferries wheel for a fantastic view of the surrounding and the sun setting over the ocean.
+Or take a walk along Roxas Boulevard and enjoy a drink in one of the bars in the area, such as Sofitel Manila’s Sunset Bar or Bayleaf Hotel’s Sky Deck View Bar, which is on a rooftop within Intramuros.

 Where to stay in Manila

 There are numerous Manila hotels, ranging from luxurious 5-star accommodations to budget inns and hostels.
 Here are your best options: